-Facilities reporting chemical releases to TRI also report their latitude and longitudes.
-TRI performs some quality assurance tests on these coordinates, and so maintains the facility-reported coordinates and the quality-assured coordinates called 'preferred.'
+Facilities reporting chemical releases to TRI no longer report their latitude and longitudes.
 RSEI uses EPA's Locational Reference Tables (LRT) as the primary source of locational data.
 Additionally, RSEI geocodes the addresses of the consolidated set of offsite facilities to locate each offsite facility.
 TRI does not contain coordinates for offsite facilities.
 It should be noted, however, that in geocoding facilities the quality of the coordinates varies, from an exact match based on street address to a match based only on a 5-digit ZIP code.
 See Technical Appendix D for details on the deriving the locational data for both reporting facilities and offsite facilities.